Egypt: Crackdown intensifies as protests spread to rural poor | DW | 07.10.2020

 Read more: Can Abdel-Fattah el-Sissi make Egypt great again?

-As the coronavirus pandemic hit low-income workers in Egypt's vital tourism sector, the electricity minister partially removed subsidies on power in July, raising the price by 26% for low-income households.
+In July, at the same time the coronavirus pandemic hit low-income workers in Egypt's vital tourism sector, the electricity minister partially removed subsidies on power, raising the price by 26% for low-income households.

 Shrinking agricultural land and sprawling slums are two reasons why authorities are threatening home owners without permits with demolition or fines.